thejaminator/conditionme/readme.md

 tokenizer = AutoTokenizer.from_pretrained("gpt2")
 decision_tokenizer = create_decision_tokenizer(tokenizer)
 ```
-2. Providing a compatible model.
+2. Providing a compatible model that takes into your scalar `target_rewards`.
 Currently, we only support gpt2.
 The DecisionGPT2LMHeadModel takes in `target_rewards` as an additional argument to the forward method.
 It will automatically offset / modify provided attention_masks, position_ids and labels to account for the reward token.

 ```python
 from transformers import GPT2LMHeadModel